 The purpose of the Lead-Safe Louisville Program is to eliminate lead hazards that exist in both owner-occupied and rental units in the Metro Louisville area, especially those in which children under six years of age reside.
 Houses and apartments built before 1978 are most likely to have lead-based paint which can create a hazard to its inhabitants.
 Key risk factors are chipping or peeling paint on doors, windows, woodwork or exterior siding.
 Children are particularly prone to lead poisoning in such environments.

-Persons assisted through this program can be homeowners (owner-occupied) or landlords, though the homeowners and tenants must meet the income qualifications.
+Persons assisted through this program can be homeowners (owner-occupied) or landlords, though the occupant, homeowners and tenants, must meet the income qualifications.

 For information on product recalls due to lead-based paint, visit: http://www.cpsc.gov

-For information on the dangers of lead poisoning and lead hazards in your home, visit: http://www.epa.gov/lead
+For information on the dangers of lead poisoning and leads hazards in your home, visit http://www.epa.com.lead